Learn Angular 8 Step By Step in 10 Days – Day 1

 • Support client-side templating features.

-• Provides us a facility to perform unit test so that our code can be tested before deployment.
+• Provides us with a facility to perform unit tests so that our code can be tested before deployment.

 Benefits of Using Angular